dmlc/xgboost/doc/build.rst

   To speed up compilation, the compute version specific to your GPU could be passed to cmake as, e.g., ``-DGPU_COMPUTE_VER=50``.
 A quick explanation and numbers for some architectures can be found `in this page <https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/>`_.

-.. note:: Enabling distributed GPU training
+.. note:: Faster distributed GPU training with NCCL

-  By default, distributed GPU training is disabled and only a single GPU will be used.
-To enable distributed GPU training, set the option ``USE_NCCL=ON``.
-Distributed GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
-Since NCCL2 is only available for Linux machines, **distributed GPU training is available only for Linux**.
+  By default, distributed GPU training is enabled and uses Rabit for communication.
+For faster training, set the option ``USE_NCCL=ON``.
+Faster distributed GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
+Since NCCL2 is only available for Linux machines, **faster distributed GPU training is available only for Linux**.

   .. code-block:: bash